The Perfect 4-Day Rome Itinerary + Tips to visit Rome in 2022

 Day 1 in Rome: Explore the Ancient Rome

-The Best way to start the first day of your four days Rome itinerary is by exploring the most iconic symbol of the city and one of the top landmarks in Italy — the majestic Colosseum.
+The Best way to start the first day of your four-day Rome itinerary is by exploring the most iconic symbol of the city and one of the top landmarks in Italy — the majestic Colosseum.

 Although the Colosseum is amazing to behold, you really have to step inside to marvel at the real beauty and the history it holds.
 This site is one of the most visited in Rome, so expect a very long queue, but I’ll advise you to get the legendary skip-the-line tickets for this.

-PRO-TIP: The best way to explore is to join the Colosseum on a guided tour.
-It is the fasted way to get in, as you will skip the long lines, and it is the best opportunity to learn the incredible history behind this important site.
-Note that the Colosseum is the most visited site in Rome, and the lines are always long, even if you book your ticket in advance. there will always be a long line at the entrance, even if you book your tickets online.
+⭐ INSIDER TIP: The best way to explore is to join the Colosseum on a guided tour.
+It is the fastest way to get in, as you will skip the long lines, and it is the best opportunity to learn the incredible history behind this important site.
+Note that the Colosseum is the most visited site in Rome, and the lines are always long, even if you book your ticket in advance.
+There will always be a long line at the entrance, even if you book your tickets online.

-Just a 3 minutes walk from the Colosseum will bring you to the Roman Forum.
-Once upon a time, this was the center of cultural and political life in Rome, it was the meeting place for the Roman people and has a long line of shops, temples, monuments, courthouses, and all the important buildings.
+Just a 3-minute walk from the Colosseum will bring you to the Roman Forum.
+Once upon a time, this was the center of cultural and political life in Rome, it was the meeting place for the Roman people and had a long line of shops, temples, monuments, courthouses, and all the important buildings.

 Today, what’s left are the ruins and a handful of buildings, including the Temple of Saturn and the Temple of Vesta.
 I recommend visiting the site with a guided tour.
 I have visited both ways, and I really recommend joining a local guide to take full advantage of your visit.

-PRO-TIP: I recommend this tour to visit the Colosseum including access to unique areas such as the Underground, Arena, and upper tiers.
-Plus, get to visit the amazing Roman Forum and Palatine Hill views.
+⭐ INSIDER TIP: I recommend this tour to visit the Colosseum including access to unique areas such as the Underground, Arena, and upper tiers.
+Plus, you get to visit the marvelous Roman Forum and Palatine Hill views.

 Palatine hill is just a few minutes’ walk from the Roman Forum.
 Rome was built on seven hills, and of all the hills Palatino is the most famous.